Trans at Princeton Resources

 Gender Inclusive Bathrooms

 There are a number of single-occupancy gender inclusive bathrooms throughout campus.
-The GSRC and the Transgender Advisory Coalition work in partnership to maintain an updated map that can be found below.
+The Gender Inclusive Bathroom map is a campus resource maintained by students and staff from across the university such and is made possible thanks to the advocacy of groups such as Pride Alliance, Undergraduate Student Government, Office of Diversity & Inclusion, the Gender + Sexuality Resource Center, and more.
+The map was last updated in Spring 2025.
 This map shows all single stall bathrooms on Princeton's campus and some in the immediately surrounding area and is designed to help Princeton students, faculty, staff, and visitors looking for a private bathroom environment.
-On the map, colors used differentiate each type of bathroom.
-Orange markers indicate a gender inclusive restroom.
-Yellow markers indicate gender inclusive shower rooms.

 View Princeton's Gender Inclusive Bathrooms in a larger map